Homer LeGrand Wood

 - His wife Virginia E. Davis became a widow at his death.

-- He was buried at Forest Hill Cemetery Midtown in Memphis, Shelby County, Tennessee.
+- He was interred at Forest Hill Cemetery Midtown, Memphis, Shelby County, Tennessee.

 - Last Edited: 28 Feb 2016

 - Charts: Descendants of ABERCROMBIE Charles & Edwina Malinda "Dicey" Booth, Descendants of LeGRAND John & Margaret Chambers, Descendants of WOOD William & Lydia Ballentine

 Family 1: Lucille Burdick b.
 21 December 1893, d.
 18 February 1947

 - Homer Lagrand Wood+ b.
 17 September 1912, d.
 28 June 1959